-However,if you plan to pursue PSLF, make sure you do not get put on a paid-ahead status by paying more than what’s due.
-To do so, you should either manually select that you do not want to be put into paid ahead status or advance your due date, opt-out of the suspension, or contact your loan servicer to permanently remove paid ahead status (see FedLoans’ recommendation).
+However, if you plan to pursue PSLF, make sure you do not get put on a paid-ahead status by paying more than what’s due.
+To do so, you should either manually select that you do not want to be put into paid ahead status or advance your due date, opt-out of the suspension, or contact your loan servicer to permanently remove paid ahead status.
 If you are in a paid ahead status, your payments may not count as qualifying payments for PSLF.
-There have been some recent updates to this policy if your loan servicer is FedLoan Servicing, but if your loan servicer is not FedLoans or you made payments before August 2020, it is better to be cautious and ensure your loans are in the correct status.
+There have been some recent updates to this policy, but if you made payments before August 2020, it is better to be cautious and ensure your loans are in the correct status.

-If you’re on Income-Driven Repayment, it’s likely that your plan was automatically extended during the COVID forbearance.
+If you’re on Income-Driven Repayment, your plan was automatically extended during the COVID forbearance.
 Here’s what you should do now to figure out your IDR plan details:

 To check if you’re enrolled in an income-driven repayment (IDR) plan, log in to your Federal Student Aid account.
 Click your name at the top right, then “My Aid.”
 Scroll down to “Loan Breakdown,” then expand and view your loan details.
 Each loan should have an affiliated Repayment Plan.
 The plans that qualify for LRAP are Income-Based Repayment (IBR), New Income-Based Repayment (New IBR), and Pay As You Earn (PAYE).
 You can also find your repayment plan on your loan servicer’s website.

-If you’re not currently in an income-driven plan, you need to apply now.
-Application processing can take up to a few months, so you should apply soon.
+If you’re not currently in an income-driven plan, you need to apply soon.
+Application processing can take up to a few months.
 Once approved, you’ll get an IDR approval letter that you can use to apply to LRAP.